jiten14/jitone-ai/README.md

-# jitone-ai:- Build AI-powered Filament forms.
+# Jitone AI:- Build AI-powered Filament forms.

 **jitone-ai is a powerful FilamentPHP plugin that integrates AI-powered features directly into your Filament forms.**